NPFerrari/Micromobility_Project/README.md

-# CHALLENGING DATA FOR SUSTAINABLE CITIES
+# EUREKATHON: CHALLENGING DATA FOR SUSTAINABLE CITIES
 # Scaling Micromobility to meet citizen demand in Matosinhos

 EUREKATHON is a data-driven competition that addresses societal issues associated with sustainable development goals.